lukaszkorecki/oreo/README.md

 - Oreo doesn't reinvent what Aero does already - Integrant has its own notion of `ref`, etc.
 - Most importantly, Oreo is meant to help existing Component users rather than require rewriting code.

 ### Code reloading, renaming, etc.

 Obviously, using Oreo clashes with reloading your code, renaming things, etc., since everything is declarative.
 The "normal" usage of Component is not susceptible to this because your system is defined as part of your codebase.
 Just be careful about reloading things.

 > [!NOTE]
-> I'm thinking of ways of helping with this
+> I'm thinking of ways of helping with this, I have some ideas

 ### I don't want to use records and protocols, they smell like Java